jennisha29/jennisha29/README.md

 ## 🚀 What Drives Me

-I enjoy solving problems with data.
+Whenever I encounter a business challenge, I naturally start thinking about how data can help solve it.

-Whenever I come across a challenge, I naturally start thinking about how data can be used to better understand the problem and identify the right solution.
+That mindset led me into data engineering and analytics.
+I enjoy breaking complex problems into manageable components, designing robust data architectures, and turning information into actionable insights.

-This curiosity led me into data engineering and analytics.
-I enjoy building reliable data pipelines, designing scalable platforms, and creating insights that help organizations make informed decisions.
+Over the years, I've worked across the data lifecycle—from building large-scale ETL pipelines and cloud data warehouses to developing analytics solutions, machine learning models, and production-ready data workflows.

-My goal is simple: build data solutions that are useful, reliable, and impactful.
+My goal is simple: build reliable data systems that enable better decisions.

 ---